4.75/5

 Level death benefit (no waiting period)

-The level death benefit is the lowest cost plan, and there’s no waiting period.
+The level death benefit is the most affordable plan, and it has no waiting period.
 That means you’d be 100% insured for natural or accidental death the day you make your first payment.

-To qualify for the level benefit, you must be able to say no to these health questions and be within their weight chart guidelines.
+To qualify for the level benefit, you must be able to answer no to these health questions and be within their weight chart guidelines.

 You have the option to add an accidental death rider (which costs a few dollars more) that would cause Mutual of Omaha to pay out 200% of the death benefit if you die from an accident.